Gluten-Free KFC Copycat Fried Chicken

 Can I bake the chicken instead of frying it?

 While frying yields the crispiest results, you can bake the chicken in the oven for a healthier alternative.
-Place the breaded chicken on a greased baking sheet and bake at 375°F (190°C) for 25-30 minutes, or until cooked through and golden brown.
+Place the breaded chicken on a greased baking sheet (such as sprayed with Pam Olive Oil) and bake at 375°F (190°C) for 25-30 minutes, or until cooked through and golden brown.

 Is it necessary to marinate the chicken in buttermilk and egg?